spacelephantlabs/AIPs/AIPS/aip-33.md

 | property N value      | 32           | 0x3C9683017F9E4BF33D0FBEDD26BF143FD72DE9B9DD145441B75F0604047EA28E |

 - `properties length` is the number of updated properties.
 It must be positive.
 Size of the payload has been limited to 1 byte.
 As a consequence, the maximum number of updatable properties in a single transaction is (2^8)-1=255 properties.
-- `property key` is encoded in utf8 and can contain maximum 255 characters.
+- `property key` is encoded in utf8 and can contain a maximum of 255 characters.
-- `property value` must be an output of sha-256 function.
-It's a design choice used to limit size of token meta-data.
-We don't want blockchain to store lot of crappy data, but prints of these crappy data stored elsewhere.
+- `property value` must be an output of the sha-256 function.
+It's a design choice used to limit the size of token meta-data.
+We don't want blockchain to store a lot of crappy data, but prints of these crappy data stored elsewhere.
 - payload size is between 43 and 73449 bytes (255 properties with 255 characters key each).